sh3zTheAlien/Coffee_Machine_Procedural_Programming/README.md

 Features

->Coffee Options: Choose between espresso, latte, and cappuccino.
+a.
+Coffee Options: Choose between espresso, latte, and cappuccino.
->Resource Management: Automatically checks the availability of ingredients (water, milk, and coffee) for each order.
+b.
+Resource Management: Automatically checks the availability of ingredients (water, milk, and coffee) for each order.
->Coin Handling: Accepts quarters, dimes, nickels, and pennies as input, ensuring the user pays enough for their coffee.
+c.
+Coin Handling: Accepts quarters, dimes, nickels, and pennies as input, ensuring the user pays enough for their coffee.
->Change Calculation: Calculates and returns change when more money is inserted than required.
+d.
+Change Calculation: Calculates and returns change when more money is inserted than required.
->Inventory Report: A report command shows the current status of the machine's resources and money.
+e.
+Inventory Report: A report command shows the current status of the machine's resources and money.
->Shutdown: Use the off command to turn off the machine.
+f.
+Shutdown: Use the off command to turn off the machine.

 How It Works: